datacarpentry/semester-biology/materials/r-intro.md

 ### RStudio

 * IDE - Integrated Development Environment
-* Makes developing code in R easier
-* It includes a number of different aspects of code development in one place
+* Makes developing code in R easier by including a number of tools in one place
 * Interpreter/Console is where R is actually running
     * Can work in here "interactively"
     * Run a single command and see the result
     * `2 + 2`
-    * This is also where RStudio will run code written in the text dditor
+    * This is also where RStudio will run code written in the text editor
 * Text editor
     * Where we write code we want to keep and potentially reuse later
     * Creates a plain text file that stores the code we've written
-    * Does a number of things to make writing clean code easier including
-        * Object highlighting to makes it easier to see different things in the code
-        * Automatically pairing `""` and `{}`
-        * Automatically indenting code
-        * Flagging issues with code
-        * Autocompleting function and variable names
-    * `tab` key autocompletes
-        * Let the computer do repetitious work.
-        * It's easier and with fewer mistakes.
-* It provides information on the variables that currently exist and their values under Environment
-* And a history of the commands you've run under `History` in case you forgot to write something down
-* Project management
-    * Create, delete, and rename files & folders
-    * Projects to help code know where other files like data files are located

-> Create new folder for scripts
+    * We can open it by clicking the `New File` button or using the `Ctrl-Shift-N` keyboard shortcut (`Cmd-Shift-N`) on Mac

 ### RStudio Cloud

 * An online version of RStudio that runs in your browser
-* We are going to try using this this year for four reasons
-  1. Everything should work for everyone, there shouldn't be installation issues or other complexities that come from differences between computers
-  2. Code is automatically shared with instructors so we can help you figure out why things aren't working.
-This is the closest approximation to working side by side with you in the classroom that I've been able to find.
+* We're using it because it:
+  1. Avoids installation difficulties
+  2. Makes sharing code with instructors for debugging easier
-  3. We can leave some of the complexities of working with R until after we've learned the basics
+  3. Let's us leave some of the complexities of working with R until after we've learned the basics
-  4. Works on tablets as well as computers
 * Folks with limited internet access, please checkout the video on working with RStudio installed on your own computer

 #### RStudio Cloud in Class